Ceseura/CS3240/README.md

 # Homework 3
 Create a graph.py and implement all of the listed functions, using a built-in python dictionary.
 See [here](https://rawgit.com/Karavis/CS3240/master/hw3/CS3240Hw3.html) for more details.

+# Lab 3
+Introduction to git svc and github.
+Initialize and do various actions on a repository.
+See [here](https://rawgit.com/Karavis/CS3240/master/lab3/CS3240Lab3.html) for more details.

+# Lab 4
+Exercise with [pycrypto](https://pypi.python.org/pypi/pycrypto) to introduce the idea of encryption/decryption.
+Also covers file I/O and python's os and json packages.
+See [here](https://rawgit.com/Karavis/CS3240/master/lab4/CS3240Lab4.html) for more details.